SweetPotatoImprov/StatTools/AMMI/README.md

 ### Example

-If data is loaded in an object with name int.mean, the following code will do the job (accepting all the defaults):
+If data is loaded in an object with name `int.mean`, the following code will do the job (accepting all the defaults):
 ```{r eval=F}
 source('AMMIwithMeans.R')
 AMMIwithMeans(int.mean)